MislavJaksic/Knowledge-Repository/Productivity/ChrisSparks/ExperimentWithoutLimits.md

 Greatest points of leverage:
 * change goals and values, realign the system
-* build self-organising systems that improve over time
+* build self-organizing systems that improve over time
 * improve information flow, take better measurements
 * install feedback loops
 * shorten the loop, measure and respond more quickly